jimmy-little/jimmy-little.github.io/_posts/blog/2016-04-07-textexpander-pricing.md

 ### My Future With TextExpander
 I will spend the next few months exporing alternatives, and hoping Smile comes up with a more realistic pricing structure.
 If, by the end of the "next version of OS X", the pricing structure doesn't get more realistic, I'll move away from TextExpander.
+<a href name="UPDATE"></a>
 Photoshop and Microsoft Office are each $10 per month, and I don't think TextExpander is even close to 50% of the value or complexity of those apps.
 I'm hoping Smile adjusts this soon.

+---

+# UPDATE

+---

+Today, [TextExpander][te] has listened to long time customers, and have adjusted.

+>We will apply a lifetime discount of 50% off the Life Hacker pricing to customers of any past version of TextExpander.
+That amounts to just US $20 per year.
+In our initial rollout, we offered the discount for the first year only, and that was a mistake.
+We value our long-term customers, and it’s important for us to demonstrate that in our actions.
+Thanks for bearing with us as we sorted this out.

+So, it looks like I'll be staying on the TE bandwagon.
+I am so happy about this, because I was not looking forward to moving 600+ snippets to another utility.  $20 a year is reasonable and sustainable for both the customers and the developers.

+Strong work, Smile.